DrBenjamin/HRStaffPortal/README.md

 ##### Execute Streamlit

-If you've installed all dependencies, configured the MySQL Server and edited the Streamlit app config files (`config.toml` / `secrets.toml`) to your setup, you can run the app locally within the **Terminal** of RStudio with this command:
+If you've installed all dependencies, configured the MySQL Server and edited the Streamlit app config files (`config.toml` / `secrets.toml`) to your setup, you can run the app locally within the **Terminal** of RStudio or any other terminal with access to Python and the Python libraries (e.g. a virtual environment) with this command:

 ```
 streamlit run 🏥_HR_Staff_Portal.py